By Murray West, M.Ed. & Jordan Grafman, Ph.D.

 6. Mind Your P Q R S T

-P Q R S T is a five step memory and learning exercise designed to organize text material written with too much “fine print.”
-Examples include, using an ATM machine, programming a VCR, reading a new insurance policy, or understanding the regulations of your IRA, the new Roth IRA account, or a pension fund.
+P Q R S T is a five-step memory and learning exercise designed to organize text material written with too much “fine print.”
+Examples include using an ATM, programming a VCR, reading a new insurance policy, or understanding the regulations of your IRA, the new Roth IRA account, or a pension fund.

-“P” refers to preview, to skim the text to identify the main points.
+“P” refers to a preview, to skim the text to identify the main points.

 “Q” suggests that you create questions that identify the essential points you want to learn.

 “R” indicates rereading the material to be able to answer your previously generated questions.

 “S” requires that you study and understand the answers to the questions raised concerning the central ideas.

 “T” Test yourself to be sure you understand the answers.